A tactical time slot management problem under mixed logit demand: Mathematical formulation

-An online retailer operating a subscription-based system must decide, statically and prior to order capture, which time slots and price discount rates to offer to potential customers who are known but are uncertain in their delivery time decisions, in order to maximize profit.
-We denote by $C$ the set of customers, by $T$ the set of time slots that can be provided to these customers, and by $H$ the set of discrete price discount rates that can be chosen for these time slots, where each $h \in H$ satisfies the property $0 \leq h < 1$.
-The set $I$ that contains all options that can be offered to the customers is then obtained by combining each possible time slot with each possible discount rate and including an opt-out option (denoted by ${0}$).
-Naturally, the opt-out option is always offered to ensure that customers can leave the system if they are unsatisfied with any time slots proposed by the online retailer.
-Mathematically, the set $I$ is thus defined as $I = T \times H \cup \{0\}$.
-Hence, whenever we consider an element $i \in I$, which is not the opt-out option, we should consider an object of the form $(t_i, h_i) \in T \times H$.
+An online retailer operating in a subscription-based system must decide, before capturing any orders and statically, which time slots and corresponding price discounts to offer to customers, aiming to maximize profit.
+These customers are known but uncertain in their final delivery time choices.
+Let $C$ represent the set of customers, $T$ the set of available time slots, and $H$ the set of possible discrete price discount rates, where each $h \in H$ satisfies $0 \leq h < 1$.
+The discounts are applied to a base fee $f$, representing the price before any discounts are applied.
+The set $I$ containing all alternatives offered to customers is then formed by combining each time slot with each discount rate, along with an opt-out alternative (denoted by $0$).
+Mathematically, we define $I = T \times H \cup \{0\}$.

-The assortment decision of the retailer is captured with the binary variable $\gamma_{in}$, defined as:
+When considering an element $i \in I$, which is not the opt-out alternative, we define it as an object of the form $(t_i, h_i) \in T \times H$.
+The retailer's assortment decision is captured by the binary variable $\gamma_{in}$, defined as: